NHL Interstitial System

 Interstitials such as team wipes, player wipes, and matchup graphics are built from shared layouts and animation properties.Reusable Animations

 Motion graphics are repurposed across deliverables.
-For example, elements of a player intro can also function as a looping background for player specific stat screens.Consistent Visual Framework
+For example, elements of a player intro also function as a looping background for player specific stat screens.Consistent Visual Framework

 NHL (Centered with lines diverting out to graphics)